Ivo-Balbaert/The_Way_to_Jai/3_Compiling_and_running_your_first_program/3_Compiling_and_running_your_first_program.md

 ## 3.2 Compiling our first program

 ### 3.2.1 Compile-time
-You see that the compilation phase only took a fraction of a second, which is called **compile-time**, a lot of things happen.
+You see that in the compilation phase, that only took a fraction of a second, which is called **compile-time**, a lot of things happen.
 As we will see later (§ 3.2.4 and chapter ??), Jai can do very complex things during compilation, even running entire programs!
 But as we will soon see with real programs that do something, Jai always compiles very fast.

 Let's analyze the compilation output:
 First it displays the full _linker command_ (this could be useful when something goes wrong at this stage).
-Here (on Windows) we see Microsoft's `link.exe` at work.
+Here (on Windows) we see Microsoft's `link.exe` at work; on Linux the lld-linux command is used.
 Calling the compiler creates a hidden _.build_ folder, in which _.obj_ files like _hello_sailor_1_w2.obj_ are created, as well as a .lib and .exp file.
-(on Linux the lld-linux command is used)

-The linker then combines all these and helper libraries in one executable named _hello_sailor.exe_.
+The linker then combines all these and helper libraries in one executable named _hello_sailor.exe_ on Windows and _hello_sailor_ on Linux and macOS.
 You will also see a file with **.pdb** extension, which is used when debugging.

-Compilation/linking produces a single executable hello.exe (on Windows) or hello (on Linux, macOS) as output: Jai follows the _single compilation unit model_.
+Compilation/linking produces a single executable as output: Jai follows the _single compilation unit model_.

-You can execute this by typing:  _hello_sailor_ (_./hello_sailor_ on Linux), but as expected, nothing is displayed.
+You can execute this by typing:  `_hello_sailor_` (`_./hello_sailor_` on Linux), but as expected, nothing is displayed.

 ### 3.2.2 Printing output

 No we want to display a greeting to a sailor, let's say: _Hello, Sailor from Jai!_
 This is a string and must be enclosed within double quotes "", like:
 _"Hello, Sailor from Jai!"_.
 To produce an output in Jai, we use the **print** procedure, which can take this string as argument, like this:

 ```
 print("Hello, Sailor from Jai!");
 ```
 This is a complete code statement, so it must end with a semicolon **;**
 We now have the following code:

 ```